CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### PGBouncer

-In order to monitor pgbouncer with pgmonitor, the pgbouncer_fdw maintained by CrunchyData is required.
+In order to monitor pgbouncer with pgMonitor, the pgbouncer_fdw maintained by CrunchyData is required.
 Please see its repository for full installation instructions.
 A package for this is available for Crunchy customers.

 https://github.com/CrunchyData/pgbouncer_fdw